sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

 This request should fail, possibly with a 404.

 ### Now send a login request.
 The response to this, if successful, will contain a cookie which will be used to authenticate later.
 This also uses the test user we created earlier.
-Note: In a real app you probably would not want the password in the url.
+Note: A real app probably would not have the password in the url.

 ```
 Post: localhost:5000/api/auth/admin/password